Is hand grind better than grinder weed?

 A major drawback of this method is that it can cause some of the trichomes to fall off your bud and stick to your fingers.

-Simply hold your bud with one hand and use a pair of sharp scissors to trim your bud into the desired consistency.
+Simply hold your bud with one hand and use a pair of sharp scissors to trim your bud to the desired consistency.

 If you decide to use a coffee grinder, just make sure to give your grinder a good cleaning ahead of time so you can avoid mixing coffee with your cannabis.
 With that said, if the idea of mixing coffee and cannabis intrigues you, make sure to check out our past blog post on just that topic.